This post contains affiliate links.

 At the top end of the range, the LiteMax goes up to 35 pounds and 32″ – it’ll last most kids past their first birthdays!
 Keep in mind that your baby still needs to have 1″ of shell height above their heads, and that may be your limiting factor.

 Whether you want to install it with the base at home or install it without the base when you’re using it as a lightweight infant car seat for travel, it’s easy to work with.

-If you have more room in your budget, you should look at the Evenflo LiteMax DLX – sometimes even cheaper when you buy directly from Evenflo.
+If you have more room in your budget, you should look at the Evenflo LiteMax DLX – sometimes even cheaper when you buy directly from Evenflo or buy at Walmart.
 It has some great extra features for comfort, convenience and safety without adding much weight.
 It adds premium lower anchor connectors, a no-rethread harness, extra padding, a load leg (to add stability in an accident) and more!
 These are some seriously premium features at a very moderate price point.
 And yes, it’s still almost a lightweight as the regular LiteMax.

 There’s also the similar Evenflo SafeMax infant car seat.
 While the shell appears to be the same, it’s gone through additional side-impact and rollover testing.
 Remember that there are no Federal standards for those tests – as we’ve learned the hard way, car seat manufacturers design their own and decide what “passing” means.
 A more tangible difference is the anti-rebound bar on the SafeZone base that comes with the SafeMax.
 Other premium features include high-end fabrics designed to keep babies cool, LATCH guides and more.

 The biggest downside of Evenflo car seats is that, for the most part, stroller compatibility is limited to Evenflo strollers.
 But they’ve got some great choices these days – if you’re trying to stick with a budget-friendly, lightweight stroller then the new Evenflo Urbini Reversi will tick a lot of boxes and last your family for years to come.